 However, even this strategy is dangerous, because it just creates an arms race between Alice and Bob to acquire more computational and network resources to guarantee that they are the first one, because whoever is first is the actual winner of the game, whatever happens next.
 A classic example of a situation like this was the Fomo3D winner, who used their capital to acquire millions in ETH in 2018.

-A better strategy in this application would be to have each particular provide randomness using a commitment pattern (see
+A better strategy in this application would be to have each participant provide randomness using a commitment pattern (see

 checkCommitment) then reveal that randomness to determine the winner.